- August 21, 2015

 As lasers continue to evolve and become stronger and more accurate we’ll continue to invest in them – they’re a great tool for us and for you!
-You’ll be amazed by the things we can do with just a beam of light, including lasers treating gum disease!
+Isn’t is amazing the things we can do with just a beam of light, including lasers treating gum disease?!
 The future is here, so come take advantage of it at Shorewood Family Dental Care!

 If you want to find out more about our dental laser technology, don’t hesitate to call us at 815-725-5991!
 If you’re ready to schedule an appointment you can do so by phone or by filling out our online appointment request form.
 We look forward to showing you the future of dental technology!